mahaley22/Uncertainty-Sampling/index.md

 # Leveraging Model (Un)certainty
-_Or: : can a model "know" when it's predictions are incorrect or not?_
+_Can a model "know" when it's predictions are incorrect or not?_

 This work explores model uncertainty scoring in Neural Net Machine Learning error analysis, using Machine Translation (Attention) as a use case.